EnnisLynch/breadth_first_book_club/README.md

 # breadth_first_book_club
-Note: This code base is a companion to a YouTube educational video.
-I have published this code first before publishing the video so you will see some updates with actual video links!!!!

-Note: The code is currently tagged for the video, however, in editting, we may discover improvements.
-Thus you might see some craziness in the commit history.
-Sorry, not sorry.

-Breadth first book club is a companion repository to the educational video: XXXXX.
+Breadth first book club is a companion repository to the educational video: https://www.youtube.com/watch?v=tcfQlZYIpZ8.
 Following along with the video using the appropriate labels in the repo

 Exercises for the reader: